-NEW YORK (AP) — Stocks that moved substantially or traded heavily Friday on the New York Stock Exchange and the Nasdaq Stock Market:
+NEW YORK (AP) — Stocks that moved substantially or traded heavily on Friday:

 WASHINGTON (AP) — The U.S. economy expanded at a sluggish 1.1 percent pace this spring as businesses sharply reduced their stockpiles of goods and spent less on new buildings and equipment.
 Yet most analysts forecast much faster growth in the summer and fall, fueled by healthy consumer spending.

 WELLINGTON, New Zealand (AP) — New Zealand's national airline on Friday posted a record profit thanks to surging tourism and lower fuel costs, but warned it expected increased competition from rival international carriers in the year ahead.

 NEW YORK (AP) â Stocks that moved substantially or traded heavily on Thursday:

 NEW YORK (AP) — It's perhaps the most contrarian move in investing today: Trust a stock picker.

 NEW YORK (AP) — Stocks are moving lower in afternoon trading Thursday as investors sift through a handful of earnings reports.
 Tiffany & Co. rose on higher profits, but Signet Jewelers and Dollar General fell after reporting results that disappointed investors.

 BERLIN (AP) — Business confidence in Germany, Europe's biggest economy, has dropped unexpectedly as managers' assessment of both their current and future situations darkened following Britain's decision to leave the European Union, a survey showed Thursday.

 MADRID (AP) — Officials have revised Spain's quarterly economic growth figure for the April-June period upward, from 0.7 percent to 0.8 percent, welcome news for a country in its eighth month without a fully functioning government.